Chinna Thambi: Plot

 One day the bodyguards get into a fight with Chinna Thambi, who defeats them.
-Impressed with Chinna Thambi's naivete and fighting skills, the brothers hire Chinna Thambi to be Nandini's bodyguard and butler.
+Impressed with Thambi's naivete and fighting skills, the brothers hire him to be Nandini's bodyguard and butler.
 Nandini meanwhile starts to resent her lack of freedom.
-She coerces Chinna Thambi to show her the village without her brothers' knowledge.
-Chinna Thambi complies with her wishes and shows her the village, which results in Nandini falling ill.
-Chinna Thambi is blamed for Nandini getting sick and is beaten up by the brothers.
-Nandini, who has just started to like Chinna Thambi, feels guilty for being the reason for him getting thrashed.
-She shares her medicine with Chinna Thambi, who inadvertently equates Nandini to his mother, as being the few people who truly care for him.
+She coerces Thambi to show her the village without her brothers' knowledge.
+Thambi complies with her wishes and shows her the village, which results in Nandini falling ill.
+Thambi is blamed for Nandini getting sick and is beaten up by the brothers.
+Nandini, who has just started to like Thambi, feels guilty for being the reason for him getting thrashed.
+She shares her medicine with Thambi, who inadvertently equates Nandini to his mother, as being the few people who truly care for him.
 This incident brings them closer together emotionally.

 One day, a factory worker is punished for leering at Nandini.
 He plots to kill her at the inauguration of the new factory owned by her brothers.
-Chinna Thambi overhears the plot, and in a desperate attempt to save Nandini, lunges at her and inadvertently feels her up in public.
-Nandini does not mind and defends Chinna Thambi by arguing that he would not do something like that in public without good reason.
-But her brothers are enraged and beat Chinna Thambi to the point that they almost kill him.
+Thambi overhears the plot, and in a desperate attempt to save Nandini, lunges at her and inadvertently feels her up in public.
+Nandini does not mind and defends Thambi by arguing that he would not do something like that in public without good reason.
+But her brothers are enraged and beat Thambi to the point that they almost kill him.
 Nandini stops them and gives him a chance to explain.
-When Chinna Thambi explains the situation, they hang their heads in shame.
-Chinna Thambi quits his job on the spot, despite Nandini's silent apology.
+When Thambi explains the situation, they hang their heads in shame.
+Thambi quits his job on the spot, despite Nandini's silent apology.